 So I have selected a few of my favorite resources to share with you.
 These have proven invaluable to me over the years.
 In fact, most of these I actually own, have purchased multiple copies because I have given them away, and I have reread several of them repeatedly.

 My number one book that every homeschool mom should read is Educating the Wholehearted Child by Clay and Sally Clarkson.
 This book changed so much for me.
 I didn’t read it until I had been homeschooling 3-4 years, but I have read it (or parts of it) every year since I first purchased it.
 I also required my daughter to read it.
 I didn’t think to have my sons read it, but my 4th child will definitely be reading this book in a couple of years.

 This is an excellent resource for any parent whether they homeschool or not.
 This book spoke to my soul and helped me to understand just what I was doing, who I was responsible for, and how to go about really educating my children.
 I wanted more than anything to have children who loved to learn.
 If you want to figure out how to homeschool, what methods to use, and how your child learns best, this is the book for you.

 by Dr. Raymond and Dorothy Moore

-The one regret I have is that I never got to meet Dr. Moore, or at least email him and let him know how powerful his book was on my life.
-This book gave me courage to do what was in my heart.
-I first read it after I have been homeschooling 2 years.
+The one regret I have is that I never got to meet Dr. Moore, or at least email him and let him know how powerfully impacted I was by his book.
+This book gave me the courage to do what was in my heart.
+I first read it after I have been homeschooling for 2 years.
 If I had read it the first year, I feel that I wouldn’t have made so many mistakes that year.
 It opened my eyes to just how damaging pushing children to learn really is.
 Backed by research, Dr. Raymond Moore gave me the fortitude to chart a different path for my children.
-BUY HERE (AMAZON)

 A MOM JUST LIKE YOU